Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 ### 09:00 - 09:50
 #### Pamphlet
 - Created base structure (color scheme and such) of pamphlet.
-- Gathered images for the base of pamphlet.
+- Gathered more images for the base of pamphlet.

 ## Tuesday, 31st July 2018
 ### 11:30 - 12:30
 #### Website
 - The client was shown the draft version of the website, and said it was "very good".
 #### Pamphlet
-- First panel structure finished (no text).
+- First panel structure was finished but had no text.
+	- Sketch ideas were barely used as images did not have a high enough quality for the original idea.
+	- The large images initial idea was made to be smaller due to quality.

 ## Thursday, 2nd August 2018
 ### 11:00 - 11:50
 #### Website
 - preorder.html created.
 #### Pamphlet
-- Redrawn initial sketch.
+- Drawing of a new sketch.
+	- Laptop did not have battery which caused no progress to the pamphlet.
+	- First sketch was lost so the creation of a new sketch was commenced.

 ### 18:00 - 20:00
 #### Pamphlet
 - Front page finished.
+	- The structure of the pamphlet had changed due to new ideas formed while creating the pamphlet.
+	- Redrawn sketch.

 ## Friday, 3rd August 2018
 ### 14:10 - 15:10
 #### Pamphlet
-- More work on pamphlet, editted image (issue with Photoshop and storage on laptop).
+- Majority of time spent on editing images to have a transparent background which caused the pamphlet progress to hinder.
+	- Laptop did not have storage and had difficulty in editing.
 ### 18:30 - 20:00
 #### Website
 - Information on the website is mostly filled, imported images (problem with pushing the code forward to git).